You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 On the contrary, being lighter than water can come at a cost too.

-If your intentions are to hardscape with Pumice Rock, there’s no telling how long it could take to waterlog it.
+If you intend to hardscape with Pumice Rock, there’s no telling how long it could take to waterlog it.

 Even after finally getting it to sink, there’s no guarantee it will remain in place the way more dense stones comfortably anchor.